Optimize Query Suggestions for React InstantSearch

 Once you’ve created a Query Suggestions index, you can leverage existing features such as Rules and synonyms to customize and boost the relevance of your suggestions.

 Using Rules on your Query Suggestions index

-By leveraging Rules on your Query Suggestions index, you can customize the relevance of suggestions based on the user’s query, or Rule context.
+Using Rules on your Query Suggestions index allows you to customize the relevance of suggestions based on the user’s query or Rule context.
 You may also choose to apply some Rules globally.
 Here are some examples of what you can do with Rules:

 - Change the ranking of suggestions, by promoting or hiding certain suggestions.